Data Scientist / ML Engineer Hub

 Sequential testing and the peeking problem

 The peeking problem: if you run an A/B test, peek at the results halfway through, and stop early when significant, you have inflated your false-positive rate.
-The naive repeated-significance approach has a false-positive rate around 26% rather than the nominal 5% (for ten peeks).
+With ten equally spaced uncorrected looks at a two-sided 5 percent threshold, the false-positive rate runs roughly 19 percent in a simple null simulation; with frequent optional stopping it can climb past 25 percent (see Evan Miller, "How Not to Run an A/B Test").
 Sequential testing methodologies fix this.

-• mSPRT (mixture Sequential Probability Ratio Test).
+- mSPRT (mixture Sequential Probability Ratio Test).
 Always-valid p-values that allow continuous peeking.
-Optimizely's Stats Engine (optimizely.com/insights/blog/stats-engine) uses mSPRT in production.
+Optimizely's Stats Engine (Optimizely Stats Engine) uses mSPRT in production.
 Trade-off: tighter thresholds early; weaker statistical efficiency than fixed-horizon tests at the planned end.

-• Bayesian credible intervals.
-Some companies (notably Convoy and a few Stripe teams per their public blogs) use Bayesian decision rules for experimentation.
+- Bayesian credible intervals.
+Some companies use Bayesian decision rules for experimentation; Convoy has published their Bayesian-AB-testing framework at primary source.
 The framework: define prior on effect size; update as data arrives; stop when credible interval excludes zero with sufficient probability.

 Senior DS interview prompt: your stakeholder wants to peek at results daily and stop early when significant.
 How do you design the experiment so this is statistically valid?
 Expected answer: pre-specified sequential design with alpha-spending function (e.g., O'Brien-Fleming boundaries), or mSPRT-based always-valid p-values, or Bayesian credible intervals with stopping rule.